carlosperate/awesome-microbit/README.md

 - [pin:out](https://microbit.pinout.xyz) - A GPIO pinout interactive reference for the BBC micro:bit and accessories.
 - [Mewt](https://github.com/dakota-mewt/mewt/blob/main/README_Microbit.md) - Single button press to mute/unmute all system microphones, shows you status and when the microphone is actively broadcasting.
 - [Cardboard Battery Pack Holder](https://microbit.org/get-started/user-guide/battery-pack-holder/) - The new micro:bit comes with a cardboard cut out to hold the micro:bit and battery pack, this is the template to create and customise your own battery holder.
+- [Interactive Lesson](https://cardboard.lofirobot.com/microbit-intro-interactive-lesson/) - An interactive lesson as a web app that communicates with the micro:bit via Web Bluetooth.
+It showcases the micro:bit features as a multimedia presentation exploring all the sensors, display, and more.

 ## ⚖️ License